Theodora (singer): Style and influences

-Théodora's style has been described as a mix of goth, rap, and R&B influences.
+Theodora's style has been described as a mix of goth, rap, and R&B influences.
 Her brother, Jeez Suave, serves as her main producer.
-Together they have incorporated elements of drum and bass, Creole folk music, Caribbean genres such as bouyon, and influences from her childhood spent in Greece, the Republic of the Congo, and Réunion.
+Together they have incorporated elements of drum and bass, Creole folk music, Caribbean genres such as bouyon, and influences from her childhood spent in Greece, the Democratic Republic of the Congo, and Réunion.
 In an interview with Vogue France, she credited her father, a music enthusiast, with introducing her to local styles during their travels.
 She has also cited The Weeknd and Rihanna as influences.